 The final issue web scrapers face only in the US.
 It is the extremely common claim that web scraping violates the Computer Fraud and Abuse Act - a controversial anti-hacking law enacted in 1986 (yes, that's before the modern Internet even existed).
 Under CFAA, accessing a computer system without authorization is a criminal offense.
 And courts have been arguing what "without authorization" means ever since.

-Now the US Supreme Court has upheld a narrow interpretation of the law.
+The US Supreme Court has upheld a narrow interpretation of the law.
 In Van Buren v United States the Supreme Court held that "the CFAA’s “exceeds authorized access” provision covers those who obtain information from computer networks or databases to which their computer access does not extend and does not cover those who, like Van Buren, have improper motives for obtaining information that is otherwise available to them."

 So, is web scraping legal or not?
+Is data scraping legal?
 It's a complex problem, but we firmly believe that it is and we hope this short and daringly simplified legal analysis convinced you as well.
 We also believe that web scraping has a great future ahead.
 We can see a slow but steady paradigm shift in the acceptance of scraping as a useful and ethical tool for gathering information and even creating new information on the internet.

 In the end, it's nothing more than automation of work normally done by humans.
 Web scraping just makes the process faster and more reliable.
 Best of all, it allows people to focus on more important matters.
 Apify helps rescue trafficked children, find lost dogs and even restore forests with web scraping so it can't be all bad, can it? 🙂